COM-HPC: New Standard Empowers Embedded Systems

 Finally, the abundance of space COM-HPC modules provide for processors and other computing units is another considerable advantage of this standard compared to COM Express.
 COM-HPC Server offers module footprints of 200 mm x 160 mm (Size E), or 160 mm x 160 mm (Size D), while COM-HPC Client offers module footprints of 95 × 120 mm (Size A), 120 × 120 mm (Size B), and 160 × 120 mm (Size C).

-The COM-HPC specification enables extremely high I/O and computer performance levels in embedded systems.
+The COM-HPC specification enables extremely high I/O and computer performance levels in embedded systems and edge computing platforms.
 The extended capabilities of this standard open new opportunities in customizing COM-HPC modules plugged into a carrier or baseboard to both create new applications for them as well as modernizing current solutions to boost their performance level.

 We at Tauro Technologies are excited about the introduction of the COM-HPC specification because it signifies the arrival of next-generation embedded systems, with new applications and projects on the way.
 As an embedded systems design firm with proven track record for on-time, on-budget, and high-quality product realization, we have the expertise to design, customize and implement application-specific carrier boards based on the COM-HPC standard, delivering custom-made solutions fitting your specific needs and requirements.